 Due to the significant deterioration in the Trust's financial performance and forecast position, the Trust's auditors issued a section 30 referral to the Secretary of State for Health on 22 May 2017 reporting that the Trust's expenditure is likely to continue to exceed income for the foreseeable future.
-A further referral was made for 2022/23 on the 8th June 2023 as the Trust remains in deficit on a cumulative basis.
+A further referral will be made for 2022/23 as the Trust remains in deficit on a cumulative basis.